shrutigodse6/TechneuroInternship_WordCounter_Python/README.md

 # TechneuroInternship_SimpleCalculator_Python
-Task 2:
+Task 3:
-Simple Calculator:
+Word Counter

-Create a Python script for basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It's a hands-on project for Python beginners.
+Write a Python script that counts the number of words in a sentence.
+It's a useful project to start understanding string manipulation in Python

 Code Explanation: